MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 16. In the **Apps & devices** window, a message is displayed under the **Office** section that indicates the admin has turned off Office installs. <br/>

-	‎**Important:** You have just verified that a licensed user is unable to download Microsoft 365 Apps for enterprise if the global Office download setting has been turned Off.
+	>**Important:** You have just verified that a licensed user is unable to download Microsoft 365 Apps for enterprise if the global Office download setting has been turned Off.

 17. At this point Holly wants to turn the global Office download setting back On so that Laura can download Microsoft 365 Apps for enterprise. <br/>